carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/config_grafana/README.md

 The good news is that the Helm chart you used in the previous task also installed and configured Grafana for you.

-In thuis task you will learn how to access Grafana, and configure a graph.
+In this task you will learn how to access Grafana, and configure a graph.

 **Note:** All below commands are to be run against the dev cluster.
 Unless specified differently, please connect using PuTTY to the dev k8s cluster's master node (**`rhel5`**) to proceed with the task.